Staying Safe and Avoiding Scams with Cash App

-Scammers will claim to have an upcoming litter and request a deposit in order to secure one of the animals.
-These scammers usually post fake photos, won’t communicate over the phone, and will offer to sell purebred, or highly sought after, animals at an extremely low price.
-Since Cash App cannot guarantee a refund in the event that you do not receive what you pay for, it’s safer to send money over Cash App once you meet the buyer in person when receiving the goods.
+Scammers will claim to have an upcoming litter and request a deposit in order to secure one of the puppies or kittens.
+These scammers usually post fake photos, won’t communicate over the phone, and will offer to sell purebred, highly-sought-after animals at an extremely low price.
+Since Cash App cannot guarantee a refund if you don't receive what you pay for, it’s safer to send money over Cash App once you meet the buyer in-person and receive whatever has been promised to you.

 Scammers often promise a good or service without ever providing proof that it actually exists.
-This includes promising to find you a cheap apartment, or offering an apartment at a much lower rate than normal, requiring a deposit with or without an application, or allowing a tour of the prospective rental.
+This includes promising to find you a cheap apartment, or offering an apartment at a much lower rate than normal, but requiring you to send them a deposit first (e.g., before touring the prospective rental).